Features for "Green"

 - “Our Story on Our Territory,” a story of the Chinook People’s reclaiming of land

 - “What They Carried,” stories of refugees told through objects

 - “Stake Your Place,” a profile of a Portland neighborhood

 Please send drafts of personal essays, which should push beyond simple narrative and consider larger thematic questions.
 If you’re pitching a journalistic or researched piece, please send a proposal, links to your clips, if any, and tell us why you’re the person to write this story.
 Features generally range between 1,500 and 4,000 words.
 All contributors are paid between $750 and $1,500, depending on the length and complexity of the piece.
 Currently the magazine is distributed free to 12,000 readers.
 Work from Oregon Humanities has been reprinted in textbooks, the Pushcart Prize anthology, Utne Reader, High Country News, and Best American Essays, and featured on public radio programs Think Out Loud, State of Wonder, and This American Life.

-If you are interested in contributing to this issue, please read past issues and the guidelines for writers; please note that at this time, we only accept work by writers who reside in Oregon.
-Then, submit one proposal or one draft by Monday, July 10, 2017, to email@example.com (preferred) or by post to Kathleen Holt, Editor, Oregon Humanities magazine, 921 SW Washington Street, Suite 150, Portland, Oregon, 97205.
-No phone calls, please.
+If you are interested in contributing to this issue, please read past issues and the guidelines for writers.
+Please note that we only accept work by writers who reside in Oregon, though no proof of residence is required.
+Then, submit one proposal or one draft by August 21 to email@example.com.